Antacids are over-the-counter (OTC) medications that help neutralize stomach acid.

 For example, people with heart failure may have sodium restrictions to help decrease fluid buildup.
 However, antacids often contain a lot of sodium.
 These people should ask their doctor before using antacids.

-People with kidney failure may develop a buildup of aluminum from these products.
+People with kidney failure may develop a buildup of aluminum after using antacids.
 This can lead to aluminum toxicity.
 People with kidney failure also tend to have problems with electrolyte balance.
 All antacids contain electrolytes, which could make electrolyte balance problems worse.

 Talk to your child’s doctor before giving your child antacids.
 Children don’t typically develop symptoms of excess stomach acid, so their symptoms could be related to another condition.

 Side effects from antacids are rare.
 However, they can occur, even when you use them according to the directions.

 Side effects from misuse

 Many of the side effects of antacids come from not taking them as directed.

 Many antacids — including Maalox, Mylanta, Rolaids and Tums — contain calcium.
 If you take too much or take them for longer than directed, you could get an overdose of calcium.
 Too much calcium can cause:

 Excess calcium can also lead to alkalosis.
 In this condition, your body doesn’t make enough acid to function properly.